Toll free number

 • Test fit: Dry-fit your plywood pieces to ensure they align perfectly.
 Practice makes perfect!

-Step 3: Spreading the Glue
+Step 3: spreading the glue

 Now comes the fun part – applying the glue!
 Use a brush or roller to spread a thin, even layer on one of the glueing surfaces.
 Avoid putting too much – excess glue weakens the joint.

-Step 4: Clamp the Pieces
+Step 4: clamp the pieces

 Here’s where the clamps come in.